ophian/ophian.github.io/_posts/2021-11-26-Serendipity-Styx-AV1-Image-File-support.md

     <p>For having discovered certain issues with bigger image sizes, there is a
     14MB upload limitation set which avoids running AVIF variation conversions.</p>

-    <p>Also I discovered the failures I had (at least the 0 bytes with GD and 252 bytes
+    <p>Some of the encountered failures I found while development (at least the 0
-    with ImageMagick) delegated to some images while developing to be related to certain <b>.jpeg</b> files for the upmost, while others (jpeg/jpg) did work without problems.
-There seems to be something included to those images which breaks with an "error/heic.c/IsHeifSuccess/135" error, which seems to be a missing something using libde265 for reading and x265 for writing in HEIC.</p>
+    bytes ones with GD and the 252 bytes with ImageMagick) were connected to some images of certain <b>.jpeg</b> files for the most, while others (jpeg/jpg) did success without problems.
+There seems to be something included to those images which breaks with an "error/heic.c/IsHeifSuccess/135" error, that seems to be a missing something using libde265 for reading and x265 for writing in HEIC.</p>

     <p>As you see this is still a process and is further on bound to HEIC/AVIF support
     compiles on different servers.
 If you discover failures, don't throw with tables